taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into HTML context with all tags blocked except custom ones.md

 	2. An **`id`** with a value set to **`x`** is defined
 	3. **`tabindex=1`** value will make the browser to focus on this tag element  on hitting the tab for the first time.
 	4. The trailing **`#x`** will focus on the element automatically when the html is rendered.
+7. The purpose of **`location`** inside the script tag is to redirect to the specified url.
-7. This injection creates a custom tag with the ID `x`, which contains an `onfocus` event handler that triggers the `alert` function.
+8. This injection creates a custom tag with the ID `x`, which contains an `onfocus` event handler that triggers the `alert` function.
 The hash at the end of the URL focuses on this element as soon as the page is loaded, causing the `alert` payload to be called.

 ### Insecure Code: